 Headshot: Investing in a great headshot is crucial to getting you into the casting room, so expect to pay around $250 per look.
 Do your research before deciding on a photographer.
 Seek recommendations from fellow actors and make sure you scour the photographer’s website to ensure the quality and tone of their images is in line with what you want—and that you’re able to print quality images.
 Of course you want to look great in your headshot, but make sure the image actually looks like you.
 Minimal makeup is best.

 Acting résumé: Your acting CV is your opportunity to summarize your acting experience, training, and special skills.
 The document should contain a chronological listing of all relevant acting experience, a summary of your training (if applicable), a list of special skills (e.g., fluent in three languages, excellent Southern accent, double-jointed, former competitive gymnast), and your contact information.
 If you don’t have extensive acting experience yet, don’t sweat it; including student or amateur productions is totally acceptable for a new actor.
 Your CV should also include a section listing your age range (actual exact age isn’t necessary), eye color, hair color, and height.

 Demo Reel: Your reel is a short video compilation (two minutes or less) showcasing your best work.
 Your reel should demonstrate your range as an actor and ideally encompass your talent in a variety of roles.
 For everything you need to know about creating a great demo reel, check out our in-depth guide here.

-Once you’ve booked your audition, you’ll want to do everything in your power to book the gig.
+Once you’ve booked your audition, you’ll want to do everything in your power to actually land the gig.
 So, make sure you arrive on time.
 Allow yourself significantly more time than what your navigation map estimates (terrible L.A. traffic is a real thing), and make sure to add in extra time for parking, which can be challenging in parts of the city.
 There’s nothing worse than arriving at an audition frazzled and out of breath because you are or were nearly late.
 Worst-case scenario, you’ll spend an hour at a nearby coffee shop decompressing and looking over the audition sides.